 Hampton Plantation was once a sprawling rice plantation along the Santee River.
 Built by generations of the Horry and Rutledge families with the labor of enslaved Africans, Hampton stands as a testament to the development of a distinct Lowcountry rice culture.
 As the plantation era ended, Hampton found new life as the subject of numerous works by South Carolina Poet Laureate Archibald Rutledge, the last private owner of Hampton.
 Today the park covers the history of Hampton through the lives of those who once called it home.

 Hampton Plantation State Historic Site

 Students will be able to explore how life changed for former slaves at Hampton and in the American South in the years after the Civil War, in an era known as Reconstruction.

 Students explore the development of South Carolina, including the rise of plantations and the inequality between plantation owners and the enslaved Africans who made it possible.

 Approximately $5.00 a student.
-Maximum of 40 students per program
+Maximum of 60 students per day.

 We allow one free chaperone per 10 students.
-Additional chaperones are $3 each.
+Additional chaperones/teachers are $7.50 each.
 Chaperones should come ready to participate and assist with activities.
 We also ask that chaperones refrain from using their cell phones during the programs.

 From Georgetown: Head 16 miles south on Highway 17.
 After crossing the South Santee River Bridge, take your first right onto Rutledge Road.
 Hampton Plantation will be on your right after 2 miles.